dariopullia/Deep-Learning/8-DataAugmentationAndTransferTraining/README.md

 # Data augmentation and transfer learning.

+Use of data augmentation to improve performances.

+Transfer learning from a base model.

 ## Exercise 1: Classification with data augmentation

 1. Load the following dataset with 3670 photos of flowers with shape (180, 180, 3) each.